SwissOpenEM/LS_Metadata_reader/README.md

 To include additional metadata not supported by the OSC-EM schema, use the `-f` flag.
 This will include all available dataset-level metadata.

+Using the --folder flag you can add a custom folder name that contains your xmls/mdocs (no further nesting!).
+This is mainly meant for cases where local facilities deviate from TFS folder structures when making data available to users.

 ## SciCat Ingestor integration